Plans, Pressure, and Letting the Day Be What It Was

 Lunch, and the Same Old Question

 I made pizza for lunch.
-As usual, my daughter barely ate, while Eve's kids finished everything and still seemed hungry.
+As usual, my daughter barely ate, while the other kids finished everything and still seemed hungry.

 It's something I don't fully understand.
 How do other kids have such big appetites?
 Why is it always a struggle on my end?